j2zhao/tablevault/docs/concepts/setup.md

 ### Custom Embedding Dimensions

-The `description_embedding_size` parameter defines the embedding size of all descriptions over item lists in the TableVault.
-You should define it based on your chosen embedding model.
+The `description_embedding_size` parameter defines the embedding size for all descriptions of item lists in the TableVault repository.
+Set it based on your chosen embedding model.

 ```python
 vault = Vault(